 The term «ESP» was used in 1870 by Sir Richard Burton.
-A French researcher, Dr. Paul Joire, in 1892 used the term to describe the ability of person who had been hypnotized or were in a trancestate to externally sense things without using their ordinary senses.
+A French researcher, Dr. Paul Joire, in 1892 used the term.
+He used it to describe the ability of person who had been hypnotized or were in a trance state to sense things without using their ordinary senses.

-In the 1920’s a Munich ophthalmologist, Dr. Rudolph Tischner, used ESP in describing the “externalization of sensibility.”
-Then in the 1930s the American parapsychologist J. B. Rhine popularized the term to include psychic phenomena similar to sensory functions.
-Rhine was among the first parapsychologists to test extrasensory perception phenomena in the laboratory.
+Then in the 1930s the American parapsychologist J. B. Rhine popularized the term.
+He included psychic phenomena similar to sensory functions.
+Rhine was among the first parapsychologists to test this phenomena in the laboratory.

-The first systematic study of ESP was conducted in 1882, when the Society for Psychical Research was founded n London.
-The journals of this society Proceedings and Journal were published as well as other publications in the United States and the Netherlands.
+The first systematic study of ESP was conducted in 1882.
+The Society for Psychical Research was founded n London.
+The journals of this society Proceedings and Journal were published.
+Also other publications in the United States and the Netherlands.
 Soon other countries were reporting similar findings.

-In the classic Rhine experiments on ESP, the subject tries to guess or «call» the order of the five symbols when they are randomly arranged in a deck of 25 ESP cards.
-The likelihood of calling a card correctly by chance is one in five.
-Therefore, it is possible to calculate how often a particular score is likely to occur by chance in a given number of calls.
-It was Rhine” argument that when his subjects made high scores that could be expected by chance only once in a thousand tries, or once in a million, they displayed “extrachance” results, or ESP.
+In the classic Rhine experiments on ESP, the person tries to guess or «call» the order of the five symbols when they are arranged in a deck of 25 ESP cards.
+The subject can’t see cards.
+The likelihood of calling a card by chance is one in five.

-The early experiments faced several criticisms.
-Two were automatically dismissed:
+The early esp experiments faced several criticisms.
+Two were dismissed:

-Several appropriate criticisms were accepted by Rhine which he used to improve his experiments.
-Examples are:
+Several appropriate criticisms were accepted by Rhine.
+He used it to improve his esp experiments.
+Some examples are:

 - There may have been sensory cues.
 An example of this is that if a strong light shined on the back of the ESP cards, it might be possible to see the symbol through the back.
 Currently to avoid this possibility the target card is covered by an oblique shielding, or kept far from the subject.